mukeshbarnwal/document-similarity/README.md

 import fitz

-#reading a file in google colab: source-> https://saturncloud.io/blog/how-to-read-a-file-from-drive-in-google-colab/
+#reading a file in Google Colab: source-> https://saturncloud.io/blog/how-to-read-a-file-from-drive-in-google-colab/
 #mounting google drive
 #this will grant permission to Colab to access the drive files
 from google.colab import drive